prashant605/melanoma_detection_assignment/README.md

 2. **Normalization**: The `Rescaling(1./255)` layer is added to normalize the pixel values of the input images.
 Normalization typically involves scaling the pixel values to a range between 0 and 1, which helps in stabilizing the training process and speeding up convergence.

 3. **Convolutional Layers**: Three convolutional layers are added sequentially using the `Conv2D` function.
 Each convolutional layer is followed by a rectified linear unit (ReLU) activation function, which introduces non-linearity into the model.
 The `padding='same'` argument ensures that the spatial dimensions of the feature maps remain the same after convolution.
-The number within each `Conv2D` layer (16, 32, 64) represents the number of filters or kernels used in each layer, determining the depth of the feature maps.
+The number within each `Conv2D` layer (32, 64, 128) represents the number of filters or kernels used in each layer, determining the depth of the feature maps.

 4. **Pooling Layers**: After each convolutional layer, a max-pooling layer (`MaxPooling2D`) is added to downsample the feature maps, reducing their spatial dimensions while retaining the most important information.
 Max-pooling helps in reducing computational complexity and controlling overfitting.

-5. **Dropout Layer**: A dropout layer (`Dropout`) with a dropout rate of 0.2 is added after the last max-pooling layer.
+5. **Dropout Layer**: Dropout layers (`Dropout`) of 0.2, 0.25 or 0.5 are added before the max-pooling layers.
 Dropout is a regularization technique used to prevent overfitting by randomly dropping a fraction of the neurons during training.

 6. **Flatten Layer**: The `Flatten` layer is added to flatten the 2D feature maps into a 1D vector, preparing the data for input into the fully connected layers.